 (7) The second lessee appointee ceases to hold office as a director if —

-(a) the person or persons who nominated him or her ceases or cease to be the registered lessee or registered lessees of the land referred to in the definition of “second lessee” in clause 2.2; or
+(a) the person or persons who nominated him or her ceases or cease to be the registered lessee or registered lessees of the land referred to in the definition of second lessee in clause 2.2; or

 (b) the second lessee by instrument in writing served on the Minister so requests.

-2.5.
-Alternate members
+`2.5.
+Alternate directors

 (1) Schedule 2, clause 4 does not apply to the port authority.